slavniyteo/upgraded-octo-funicular/README.md

-to take away your freedom to share and change the works.
+  The licenses for most software and other practical works are designed to take away your freedom to share and change the works.
 By contrast, the GNU General Public License is intended to guarantee your freedom to share and change all versions of a program--to make sure it remains free